 - Sweet potatoes – A firm sweet potato with golden skin and light or purple flesh.
 This is the type of sweet potato that was originally grown in the United States.

 - Sweet potatoes that grocery stores call yams – A soft sweet potato with copper skin and golden flesh.
 Odds are, this is the type of sweet potato you see most often, simply because the soft texture works so well with many of the sweet potato dishes Americans traditionally make.
 And as for why they’re called yams, it comes down to marketing.
-The softer sweet potato was the second type of potato grown in the United States, and grocery stores wanted to differentiate this somehow to their customers… and instead of simply calling them firm or soft, they decided to call them yams – a vegetable they are nothing like, but since the “true” form is not commonly sold in the US, the name was seen as “available.”
+The softer sweet potato was the second type of potato grown in the United States, and grocery stores wanted to differentiate this somehow to their customers… and instead of simply calling them firm or soft, they decided to call them yams – a type of potato they are nothing like, but since the “true” form is not commonly sold in the US, the name was seen as “available.”

 There are other differences (nutritional value, various names, etc) but the above three points are the ones you need to consider when making substitutions in your cooking.